nolanpy/SoccerScout/README.md

 - Using API: FBref

 ## To run:
-In /src file run python Main.py
+In /src file run python app.py
+In browser of choice, go to http://127.0.0.1:5000/players

 ## Resources: